MySQL Query Tune-up And Performance Guide – Rules For Optimizing Query – Part 1

 Fact

 This is true.
 If there is a full-table scan, poor performance will result.
-This is greatest evil and majority of performance issues arises due to this.
+This is the greatest evil, and the majority of performance issues arise due to this.
 To avoid queries using full tables scan, create indexes for columns that are used in conditions.
-But remember having too much indexes will affect the performance of insert statements.
-Also note that, in some scenarios creating indexes don’t stop a full-table scan.
+But remember, having too much indexes will affect the performance of insert statements.
+Also note that, in some scenarios, creating indexes doesn’t stop a full-table scan.

 Rule